The Shaman Leveling Guide

 - Increased Expertise with Maces save a few points when trying to maximize your end-game efficiency, if a mace is the best weapon.

-Pandarens will be allowed to become Shamen.
+Pandarens can become Shamans.
 They can pick Horde or Alliance at character creation.

 - They’re good with Cooking.